-We are currently implementing the algorithm proposed here in an autonomous communicative humanoid agent, to provide it with capabilities for more natural gaze behavior related to propositional content and turn-taking.
+We are currently implementing the algorithm proposed here in Gandalf, an existing communicative humanoid agent [14], to provide it with capabilities for more natural gaze behavior related to propositional content.
 We would like to use a similar algorithm, along with information about intonation, to predict when rhematic units occur in input -- that is, when users have uttered the key contribution of their utterance.
 This would allow us to focus speech understanding efforts on this part of the utterance.
-The symetry between input and output reflects our belief that it is not the integration of modalities per se that is the interesting problem in embodied dialogue systems, but how to exploit the function of those modalities in the intelligence of the system.
-Ultimately we hope that this research and other research along these lines will allow the Turing test to be taken face-to-face.
+And ultimately we hope that this research and other research along these lines will allow the Turing test to be taken face-to-face.